llVn0YjMLG9Y1gAZwSUYezIfBPNnRB1JIi7LpqAJ

 :target::before{content:"";display:block;height:40px;margin-top:-40px;visibility:hidden}

-- If you are using a sticky navigation menu, please set the section height:40px;margin-top:-40px.
+• If your Blogger template uses a sticky navigation menu, keep the section height:40px;margin-top:-40px.

-6. After that go to the Posts > then edit the blog post(s) that you want to add the TOC
+6. Go to Posts and edit the article where you want to add the TOC.

-8. Copy the code below, then Paste after the first paragraph or second paragraph depends on where you want the TOC to appear.
+8. Copy the HTML code below and paste it after the first or second paragraph depending on where you want the TOC to appear.

 <div id="btn-cm">